 Thanks to Yale’s strong liberal arts program, I will also be able to gain the working understanding I need of how Argentina and other developing countries fit into the global economy.
 I’ll be able to take, for example, ____, so I can supplement my technological training with a foundation in international political economy.
 I also plan to take advantage of programs like the Alternative Spring Break La Casa Cultural organized in 2018 and 2019 to help hurricane relief in Puerto Rico so I can get firsthand experience in stimulating economic development in Latin American countries even before I finish school.
 I intend to be active in the Club of Argentine Students, and I look forward to interacting with my new peers from other developing countries at Yale and establishing connections with them for future collaborations.
 I also hope to serve as an undergraduate liaison for the Greenberg World Fellows program to expand my understanding of circumstances around the globe.
 The program has included Argentines I admire, like Martín Lousteau, who fought extensively to lower inflation and stabilize the prices of the basic basket of goods when he was Minister of Economics and Senator, and Facundo Garretón, founder and investor of some of the biggest Latin American startups.

 When I say I am from Argentina, many assume that I must love soccer, asados, and alfajores and instinctively greet everyone with a hug.
 I actually do.
-What many probably don’t know is that since I was thirteen I have known the conversion rate between pesos and dollars because in Argentina your savings consistently lose value due to chronic inflation.
+What many probably don’t know is that since I was thirteen I have known the exchange rate between pesos and dollars because in Argentina your savings consistently lose value due to chronic inflation.
 Amid such instability, the best-laid plans can easily come undone or at least get derailed, even if you work hard.
 This very situation, however, also makes us appreciate the urgency of addressing problems and experts at thinking outside the box and finding cheaper, simpler, and more practical solutions so that everyone can benefit from them.
 I look forward to contributing/can’t wait to contribute this perspective as I advance my knowledge and develop innovative/creative ideas with my new peers and friends and to learning/learn from their experiences as well.
 And I can’t wait to join the life-long Yale community/make life-long friends….

 <SAY SOMETHING ABOUT APPLYING THESE CHARACTERISTICS AT YALE>I can’t wait to learn from my new friends’ experiences at Yale and share mine while we work on solving interesting and complex problems.